Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/us_g006/readme.md

 *In this section, the team should report the study/analysis/comparison that was done in order to take the best design decisions for the requirement.
 This section should also include supporting diagrams/artifacts (such as domain model; use case diagrams, etc.),*

+## 4. Design

+*In this section, the team should present the solution design that was adopted to solve the requirement.
+This should include, at least, a diagram of the realization of the functionality (e.g., sequence diagram), a class diagram (presenting the classes that support the functionality), the identification and rational behind the applied design patterns and the specification of the main tests used to validade the functionality.*

+### 4.1.
+Realization

 ### Domain Model 1
 ![domain model](domain_model_attemps/domain_model1.jpeg)